aaronccasanova/tsconfig-graph/README.md

 # tsconfig-graph

-Build a graph of tsconfigs to the files they own and the project references they declare.
+Builds a graph of tsconfigs to the files they own and the project references they declare.
 Includes helpers to invert to files to configs and references to configs.

 ## CLI Usage